 Some of these abandoned places in Missouri may be long gone by now, so it’s wonderful that their images were captured.
+A road trip to see some of these – and find some new places – may be in order.
 Now, even when they are gone, they will not be forgotten.
-Do you have any favorite abandoned homes or buildings where you live?
+Do you have any favorite abandoned buildings or homes where you live?
 Share them with us in the comments.

 Where are some interesting, abandoned places in Missouri?